brian-watkins/pine/README.md

 ### Journey Specs

 You can also write journey specs with Pine.
 Journey specs describe the path a user might take through an app.
-In contrast with normal specs, journey specs does describe the system so much as the actions of a user.
-A journey spec passes if all the actions described were able to be completed.
+In contrast with normal specs, which describe the behavior of a component, journey specs describe the actions of a user as they interact with the system.
+A journey spec passes if all the actions described are completed.

 You write a journey spec with Pine by implementing the `JourneySpec` trait.
-It you are writing your specs in Groovy scripts, you can use the `org.pine.script.JourneySpecScript` class as your base script.
+It you are writing your specs as Groovy scripts, you can use the `org.pine.script.JourneySpecScript` class as your base script.

 Here's an example: